automl/CARP-S/README.md

 We use Singularity/ Apptainer for this purpose.
 The following example illustrates the principle based on a `DummyOptimizer` and `DummyBenchmark`.

+💡 You can check the location of the log files of your singularity instances with `singularity instance list -l`.
+⚠ When creating recipes, take care that the paths are correct.
+In particular, check relative vs. absolute paths (e.g. benchmarking/... ❌ vs /benchmarking/... ✔).

 #### Noctua2 Setup Before Compilation

 Include the following lines in your `~/.bashrc`: